agentmorris/camera-trap-ml-survey/README.md

 Whole-image classification for empty separation, species classification.

-&ldquo;We did not directly (i.e., without transfer-learning) apply models trained on one dataset to another dataset even if the identification of empty images is the same task.&rdquo;
+"We did not directly (i.e., without transfer-learning) apply models trained on one dataset to another dataset even if the identification of empty images is the same task."

 Incorporated into a live experiment on Zooniverse; if annotators agreed with model, image was retired early (i.e., with fewer annotators).

-&ldquo;To process all experiment-eligible capture events, 49% fewer annotations by citizen scientists were required.
-Accounting for the non-eligible subjects for which the model supplied no opinion and thus were processed by the standard logic, 43% fewer annotations were needed to retire all images.&rdquo;
+"To process all experiment-eligible capture events, 49% fewer annotations by citizen scientists were required.
+Accounting for the non-eligible subjects for which the model supplied no opinion and thus were processed by the standard logic, 43% fewer annotations were needed to retire all images."

 Cross-validation was by sequence, not by location.